 Articulate 360 General Terms of Service

-As used herein, the term, "you" and "your" refers to the individual or entity that is using the Services, as defined below, and "we" and "our" refers to Articulate Global, Inc. (also referred to as "Articulate").
-These Articulate 360 General Terms of Service including Exhibit A attached (Data Processing Agreement), and any applicable order (collectively the "Terms" or "Agreement"), govern your use of our services such as Articulate 360, which includes the Articulate-proprietary software and third party licensed software that powers our services, and any related software applications, as well as any Content Files (defined below), and any related user documentation (collectively the "Services").
+As used herein, the term, "you" and "your" refers to the individual or entity that is using the Services, as defined below, and "we" and "our" refers to Articulate Global, LLC (also referred to as "Articulate").
+These Articulate 360 General Terms of Service including, if applicable, Exhibit A (the Data Processing Agreement), and any applicable order (collectively the "Terms" or "Agreement"), govern your use of our services, such as Articulate 360, which include the Articulate-proprietary software and third-party licensed software that powers our services, any related software applications, the Content Files (defined below), and user documentation that we provide to all customers (collectively the "Services").
 You will have use of and access to our Services for the time period specified in any applicable order.

 By using the Services, you agree to these Terms.
-As discussed more in Section 3 below, you retain all rights and ownership you have in your content that you make available through the Services.
+As discussed more in Section 3 below, you retain all rights and ownership to Your Content (defined below).

 1.1.
 Choice of Law.